code-423n4/2023-12-revolutionprotocol/README.md

 ## Main invariants
 *Describe the project's main invariants (properties that should NEVER EVER be broken).*

+Anything uploaded to the CultureIndex should be mintable by the VerbsToken contract.

 ## Tokens used on launch and anticipated to interact with.

 ### ERC20